woodcrafty/reck/docs/api.rst

     :param *values_by_field_order: Field values passed by field order.
     :param **values_by_fieldname: Field values passed by fieldname.
-    :raises: ``TypeError`` if the number of positional arguments exceeds the number of fields, a keyword argument does not match a fieldname, or a keyword argument redefines a positional argument.
+    :raises TypeError: if the number of positional arguments exceeds the number of fields, a keyword argument does not match a fieldname, or a keyword argument redefines a positional argument.

-         ``ValueError`` if a field has not been defined by the positional or keyword arguments and has no default value set.
+    :rasies ValueError: if a field has not been defined by the positional or keyword arguments and has no default value set.

 .. py:function:: somerecord._asdict()